harbour/core/harbour/contrib/rddsql/readme.txt

    I want to discuss this in more detail.
 Many current RDDs for SQL servers (ex.
 SQLRDD from xHarbour.com) tries to make a feeling you are working with DBF file, but not with SQL database.
 SQL server does not support many features, ex.
-RECNO(), deleted flag, file locks, record locks.
+RecNo(), deleted flag, file locks, record locks.
 These RDDs are emulating these features to make feeling of DBF.
-DELETED() function is emulated by creating additional table columns to store delete flag.
+Deleted() function is emulated by creating additional table columns to store delete flag.
 Some "hidden system" tables are used to register locking operations and emulate record and file locks in DBF style.
 The idea of SQL query is also lost.
 If